anhnguyendepocen/functional-programming-in-R/pdf_book.md

 No values are harmed in the evaluation of this, but the variable is set to the new value.

 We can write our own replacement functions using this syntax.
 There are just two requirements.
-The function name has to end with `<-` -- so we need to quote the name when we assign to it -- and the argument for the value that goes to the right-hand side of the assignment has to be named `value`.
+The function name has to end with `<-` ---so we need to quote the name when we assign to it---and the argument for the value that goes to the right-hand side of the assignment has to be named `value`.
 The last requirement is there so replacement functions can take more than two arguments.

 The `` `attr<-` `` function is an example of this.
 Attributes are key-value maps that can be associated with objects.
 You can get the attributes associated with an object using the `attributes` function and set all attributes with the `` `attributes<-` `` function, but you can assign individual attributes using `` `attr<-` ``.
 It takes three arguments, the object to modify, a `which` parameter that is the name of the attribute to set, and the `value` argument that goes to the right-hand side of the assignment.
 The `which` argument is passed to the function on the left-hand side together with the object to modify.